gazugafan/vscode-indent-on-paste/README.md

 1. Open a command-line prompt
 2. Run `code --install-extension gazugafan.vscode-indent-on-paste`

-## Dependencies
-Should work out-of-the-box on Windows.

-Access to the system clipboard isn't available through the normal VS Code extension API.
-Instead, we rely on [Node-Copy-Paste](https://github.com/xavi-/node-copy-paste).
-Node-Copy-Paste is included with this extension and should work out-of-the-box on Windows (it uses `clip`).
-However, OSX and Linux users may need to install `pbcopy/pbpaste` or `xclip`, respectively.
-I'm honestly not sure, but check out [Node-Copy-Paste](https://github.com/xavi-/node-copy-paste) if you're having trouble, and feel free to update this README with your findings!

 ## Usage

 Just paste like normal!
 No need to change keybindings or anything.